 If you need a tooth extraction, are a missing tooth, or perhaps you need a whole upper arch, lower arch, or both, the best decision you can make is to get dental implants.
-No matter what you’ve heard or read, implant dentistry is a simple process, especially when you rely on the expertise of our SF doctors.
+No matter what you’ve heard or read, implant dentistry is a simple process, especially when you rely on the knowledge of our SF doctors.
 Of course, it helps to understand exactly what you should expect throughout the process.
 Our doctors will thoroughly explain every step in detail during your initial consultation, but we’ve highlighted some of the main components of the process here.

 The first step of implant dentistry is getting x-rays, panoramic X-rays, or a 3D CT scan to evaluate your teeth, jaw structure, bone, and gum condition, and to detect any abnormalities that can’t be seen with the naked eye.
 Our doctors will then make impressions of your mouth to get a replica of your gums, teeth, and tissues.
-This is a critical step to ensure the implant looks, feels and acts as closely to your natural teeth as possible.
+This is a critical step to ensure the implant looks, feels, and acts as closely to your natural teeth as possible.

 The Tooth Extraction Process